-Classify by the project: Set a price for blog posts, press releases, emails, or any other of the many types of copywriting.
+Classify by the project: Set a price for how much you want to charge for sponsored blog posts, press releases, emails, or any other of the many types of copywriting.
 If you know a press release will take you about an hour, you can price at $150, or add a bit of a premium for back and forth edits, etc. and say $175.

 Go by your schedule: If you are chock full of jobs at the time another opportunity comes across, introduce a multiplier.
 Now, for this job to fill the last slot of your availability, it’s going to cost 1.5x your regular rate.
 Now, that $175 press release comes to about $260.

 On the flipside, and this might be the case when it comes go blogging jobs for beginners, you might not have much on the docket.
 If that’s the case, it might make sense to relax your rates by a multiple.
 Maybe you’d be willing to do a press release at 75% of what you normally would, or, about $131.

 A word of caution here, though.
 Avoid racing to the bottom.
 Meaning, the majority of other freelance writers out there are going to try and bid as low as possible, which essentially lumps everyone together in the same pool.
 If you can stick to your relatively higher rates, you might actually find this helps you stand out against the crowd, especially to a price insensitive client.